 These students intend to harm the student they’re doing the alleged bullying, and that person must be seeking power or control over the victim.
 So, that’s kind of how they define bullying.
 It must be repeated over a period, and there must be an intent to harm.
 And the schools must act.

 Anti-Bullying Policy in Schools

-So, the policies you can find for each school district are normally going to be in the student handbook and in the parent handbook.
-Again, we had talked about, there must be confidentiality upon reporting, and then the school must act and must comply with the procedures that they have in place.
+So, the policies you can find for each school district are usually in the student and parent handbooks.
+Again, we had discussed that there must be confidentiality upon reporting, and then the school must act and comply with the procedures they have in place.

 School’s Extra Policies on Physical Bullying